 We understand PostFinance has never engaged in cross-border business, and wealth management is not part of its business strategy.
-However, in December 2013, PostFinance registered as a "Category 2" bank with a program of the U.S. Department of Justice (DOJ) and Swiss officials that aims to resolve investigations into tax-related offenses of Swiss banks connected with undeclared U.S.-related accounts.
+However, in December 2013, PostFinance registered as a "Category 2" bank with a program of the U.S. Department of Justice (DOJ) and Swiss officials that aimed to resolve investigations into tax-related offenses of Swiss banks connected with undeclared U.S.-related accounts.
 Banks in Category 2 could face prosecution and fines depending on the size of undeclared U.S. client assets.
-We do not expect PostFinance will face any significant financial risks from potential prosecution and expect it will easily manage these risks with its earnings capacity.
+In the meantime, PostFinance has settled its legal dispute with the U.S.-related accounts by making a minor onetime payment of CHF2 million.